primagouse/recipe-website/README.md

 git mv recipe.html index.html: renames recipe.html to index.html
 have not used these yet:

-git diff: shows the changes between what has been staged and what is in the local repository
+git diff: shows the changes between what has been staged/the current commit and what is in the local repository
 ----
 git checkout <commit-id> <filename>: reverts specific file to version from that commit